United Utilities Group Plc (UU.) Ordinary 5p

 In return for providing a reliable and affordable water supply to Northwest England, Ofwat allows United Utilities to earn an acceptable financial return.
 Over the medium term, the group's allowed to increase prices alongside inflation, providing a natural hedge to rising costs.
 The caveat here is that the funds are only received two years later.

-The balance sheet remains stable, with debt levels in the lower half of the group’s target range.
+The balance sheet remains stable, with debt levels in the middle of the group’s target range.
 This helps support the group's ambitious £13.7bn plans to expand and upgrade its assets between 2025-2030.
 Although United Utilities still needs to raise a large chunk of cash, which will require issuing new debt and likely push debt levels towards the top end of its target range.

 United Utilities key facts

-Forward price/earnings ratio (next 12 months): 20.3
+Forward price/book ratio (next 12 months): 3.39

-Ten year average forward price/earnings ratio: 21.0
+Ten year average forward price/book ratio: 2.41

-Prospective dividend yield (next 12 months): 4.6%
+Prospective dividend yield (next 12 months): 5.0%

-Ten year average prospective dividend yield: 4.6%
+Ten year average prospective dividend yield: 4.7%

 All ratios are sourced from Refinitiv, based on previous day’s closing values.
 Please remember yields are variable and not a reliable indicator of future income.
 Keep in mind key figures shouldn’t be looked at on their own – it’s important to understand the big picture.